zjpan/UECM3033_assign2/report.md

 ![Reset_better.jpg](Reset_better.jpg)

-First, calculate a new $\Sigma_n$ with $n$ number of eigenvector used, 30 for lower resolution and 200 for better resolution.
-Both picture is then obtain by compute the matrix by U $\Sigma_n$ V for each color layer, then merge togehter to become an image in RGB format.

 First, I get the RGB value from the image file.
 Then I use sci.linalg.svd to decompose the R,G and B matrices into $\Sigma$, U and V. The $\Sigma$ I got is a vector with dimension of (800,1).
 I modified it into a diagonal matrix with dimension of (800,1000).

-For Lower Resolution Picture
+For Lower Resolution Picture-
 The first 30 diagonal elements are kept while the other none zero elements are set to zero.

-For Better Resolution Picture
+For Better Resolution Picture-
 The first 200 diagonal elements are kept while the other none zero elements are set to zero.

 Lastly, I combine $\Sigma$, U and V into R, G and B matrices again.
 The new RGB values are use to generate the lower resolution image and better resolution image.